zanylane/Swarm-Soccer-Robot/README.md

 completed, unfortunately, so I don't know how well it might have done in an actual competition.

 The PCB design files are Eagle format, and the programming was done in AVR Studio.

+I have a short write-up on it on my site: https://zanylane.com/swarm-robotics/